Online Degree: Completion Programs

 At Greensboro College, we understand the task of juggling everyday life.
 Work, kids, family, etc., sometimes make it impossible to pursue your goal of completing your bachelor’s degree in a traditional format.
 Our online degree-completion programs are designed to allow you the flexibility to continue your daily routine as well as complete your degree online.
 Classes are taught by qualified faculty at a college that has existed since 1838.
 Greensboro College provides a holistic atmosphere with faculty and students who know one another by name.

-Degree-completion programs are designed for those who already have an associate’s degree or are close to completing one.
-The major courses of these programs are taught online and can be completed in one to two years.
-Courses are accelerated (eight-week and 10-week formats) so that you are able to complete as little as one course for part-time study or three to four courses for full-time study.
+Online programs are ideally designed for those who already have an associate’s degree or are close to completing one.
+If you have at least one year of college credits, we will work with you to tailor your progress toward completion of your degree.
+The major courses of these programs are taught online and can be completed in one to two years, based on your transfer credits.
+Courses are accelerated (8-week and 10-week formats) so that you are able to complete as little as one course for part-time study or three or four courses for full-time study.

 - Bachelor of Business Administration in Organizational Leadership and Management (OLM)